Note: Read this guide front to back without skipping. The narrative covers the events of one play session and contains critical information.

 “Thanks.
 I’ll do that.”

 I didn’t talk to anyone.
 Hell, I don't know if I drew a single breath until the bathroom door was locked behind me.
 My body was shaking uncontrollably.
 I didn’t know what to do.
 I just sat there, waiting.
-My leg didn’t hurt anymore, but it had gone numb, and that was even worse.
+My leg didn’t hurt anymore; it had gone numb, and that was even worse.

 Thirty minutes later, there was a knock at the door.